Auckland liquor shop, jewellery store targeted by thieves

 It is understood there was no jewellery displayed in the cases, so it is not known whether anything was taken.

-Yesterday, a 12-year-old was among a group of youngsters who have been arrested after ram raiding an Auckland liquor store.
+Yesterday, a 12-year-old was among a group of youngsters arrested after ram raiding an Auckland liquor store.

 Police were called to the brazen break-in at the Royal Oak Liquor Centre around 3am.